ddev/ddev/CONTRIBUTING.md

 - **Include system details** like what the browser, library or operating system you’re using and its version.
 - **Paste error output** or logs in your issue or in a [Gist](http://gist.github.com/).
 If pasting them in the issue, wrap it in three backticks: ` ``` ` so that it renders nicely.

+## Stack Overflow Questions and Documentation

+There are a number of situations where a particular approach to a ddev solution can be stated more easily in [Stack Overflow](https://stackoverflow.com/tags/ddev) (use the "ddev" tag).
+We respond there quickly, but if you know the answer already, create the question there and then click the checkbox at the bottom "Answer your own question".
+Stack Overflow is often the best place to incubate documentation that affects just a few people or that just needs time to get responses.
+And it's highly searchable on the web.

 ## Pull Request

 If you’re able to patch the bug or add the feature yourself – fantastic, make a pull request with the code!
 Once you’ve submitted a pull request the maintainer(s) can compare your branch to the existing one and decide whether or not to incorporate (pull in) your changes.

+Refer to [Building, Testing, and Contributing](docs/developers/building-contributing.md) for help with how to build and test the project.

 ### Pull Request Pro Tips